 What is the Lifespan of a LiFePO4 Battery in a Power Station?

 LiFePO4 batteries are renowned for their exceptional longevity.
-In a solar Power Station, you can expect them to last 8-15 years, offering an impressive 3,000 to 6,000 or more charge and discharge cycles before their capacity significantly degrades.
+In a solar power station, you can expect them to last 8-15 years, offering an impressive 3,000 to 6,000 or more charge and discharge cycles before their capacity significantly degrades.

 What is the Biggest Challenge of Going Off-Grid with Solar?